2017 Public Sewer Rates

 Public Sewer Tap In

 A tap in to the public sewer system is possible where there is existing gravity infrastructure.
 An individual sewer lateral cannot tie into a force main of any size.
-Low pressure sewage (grinder pump) systems are permitted within the Township if they connect to a gravity main.
+Low pressure sewage systems (grinder pumps) are permitted within the Township if they connect to a gravity main.
 Tap in fees vary depending on the sewer district in which the property is located.
-The cost is $2,929.76 for sewer district 10 (WTCC) and $3,164.14 for all other districts.
+The fee is $2,929.76 for sewer district 10 (WTCC) and $3,164.14 for all other districts.

-Sewer laterals/mains may cross other property(ies), but the applicant must first gain an easement recorded through the Chester County Recorder of Deeds.
+Sewer laterals/mains may cross other property(ies).
+The applicant must first gain an easement recorded through the Chester County Recorder of Deeds.
 Without a recorded easement, a sewer connection cannot be granted.

 The International Plumbing Code governs from the building to the main in the street.
 Normally, the owner of the public facility (Township) covers from the main to the right-of-way with the plumbing code ending at the right-of-way.